 Or, just hop on The Metro!
 The Omaha Metro offers multiple options for those headed to TD Ameritrade Park this year.
 During the entire series, they’re offering the Stadium Circulator for 25 cents in addition to standard routes near the stadium for $1.25.
 Check out the Stadium Circulator map to see if it runs near where you will be parking or staying.

 If you’re looking for something other than hotdogs and stadium nachos, step outside TD Ameritrade Park to get your meals.
 Omaha is bustling with burger joints, steakhouses, BBQ restaurants and even 21 delicious vegan and vegetarian-friendly options.
 You can also check out our roundups of The 15 Best Meals Under $10 in Omaha and The 12 Best Tacos in Omaha + Council Bluffs.

-Or, opt for one of the following walkable destinations around the park!
+Or, opt for one of the following destinations within walking distance around the park!

 If you want to be a part of the action, you should be at Blatt Beer & Table.
 It’s across the street from the stadium and offers some of the most delicious pub fare in the city.
 Nothing goes better with baseball than a cold brew and their famous Bavarian Pretzel Bites!

 Distance to TD Ameritrade Park: 6 minutes walking distance